 We often start out to set up a new trip, excited and optimistic that it will be successful − that is, that it will sell well and that we won’t lose our shirt financially on it.
 But somehow we often are in such a hurry to get it going that we forget to take the necessary steps in costing properly and in due diligence before releasing it for sale.
-Here are my eight “don’ts” to use as guidance.
+From forgetting to cost in for your marketing and on tour expenses to mishandling volunteers, here are eight “don’ts” to use as guidance when trip planning.

 If the coach you’re hiring has 40 seats and is charging you $400, don’t assume that $10 per person is the fee.
 You may never fill all 40 seats.
 What if you only sell 30 out of the 40?
 Who is paying for the 10 unsold seats?
 You are!
 Never assume you’ll fill the bus.
 Better to divide the $400 by only 20 and budget $20 per person as the coach costs.
 In that way, the first 20 to sign up cover your coach cost and additional participant signups constitute extra profit.

 2) Don’t forget to cost in adequately for your marketing expenses

 Just putting up a flyer on the bulletin board in the group’s clubhouse won’t do the trick.
 Most likely you’re going to have to schedule announcements in the group’s newsletter, create online invitations, budget for social media promotion and perhaps postage for direct mail, or paid ads in target publications, etc. Remember − if the tour does not succeed and you have to cancel it, those “upfront” marketing expenses are never recouped.

 3) Don’t assume you can get a volunteer to lead the tour without paying him/her any salary, meals or other en route expenses